 An online friend wrote a blog post that went viral.
 It elicited emotion.
 Passionate comments spewed forth in support and opposition.
 Because of the firestorm his post created, a publisher offered him a book deal.
 He turned his blog post into a book.

-This is one way blogging can result in a published book.
+This is one-way blogging that can result in a published book.
 Though we can’t plan on this occurring or even scheme to make it transpire, it could happen.
 Possibly.

 So each time you post on your blog, do so knowing that it could result in a book deal.
 Maybe.
 Yeah, right.
 But it might.
 Don’t hold your breath.
 It could happen, but it probably won’t.